arasbm/git-potato/Ducks.md

 ### Ducks

-There are many different spiecies of ducks.
+There are many different breeds of ducks.
 Please add them here:

 * Pekin
 * Muskovy